keyneston/vim-gofmt/README.md

+Features:

+* Works with multiple views of the same file
+* Doesn't mess up the undo tree (undoing the previous change undoes the fmt with it)
+* Clears the error list when gofmt succeeds
+* Automatically hides/shows the error list

 vim-gofmt requires you to have the standard golang vim package installed.
 If you are using pathogen that is as easy as: